 In the next exercise, we will modify the streamlines we created in Exercise 2.9 to correct these problems.
 We can create a 2D surface around our stream traces with the tube filter.
 This surface adds shading and depth cues to the lines.
 We can also add glyphs to the lines that point in the direction of the flow.

 Exercise 2.10: Making Streamlines Fancy

-1. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to apply the Tube filter.1
+- 1. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to apply the Tube filter. - 2.
+Hit the Apply button.